MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-bookmarks.md

 This article explains how to create and use *personal* bookmarks.
 It also explains how to interact with *report* bookmarks that have been created by others and shared with you.
 Viewing shared content requires either a Power BI Pro or a Premium Per User license.
 [Which license do I have?](end-user-license.md)

-If you'll be designing reports and creating report bookmarks for others to use, see [Create report bookmarks](../create-reports/desktop-bookmarks.md).
+If you're designing reports and creating report bookmarks for others to use, see [Create report bookmarks](../create-reports/desktop-bookmarks.md).

 ## Use personal bookmarks to save insights and build stories in Power BI

 There are many uses for personal bookmarks.
-Say you discover an interesting insight and want to preserve it--create a personal bookmark so you can return later.
-Need to leave and want to preserve your current work, create a personal bookmark.
+If you discover an interesting insight and want to preserve it, create a personal bookmark so you can return later.
+If you need to leave and want to preserve your current work, create a personal bookmark.
 You can even make a personal bookmark your default view of a report, so each time you return, that view of the report page opens first.

 You can also create a collection of bookmarks, arrange them in the order you want, and then step through each bookmark in a presentation to highlight a series of insights that tell a story.
 This feature works like a slideshow, where you select an arrow to go forward or backward.
 There's a limit of 20 personal bookmarks per report.

 ### Open the Bookmarks pane

-Open the **Bookmarks** pane by selecting the :::image type="icon" source="media/end-user-bookmarks/power-bi-bookmark.png"::: and choosing either **Add a personal bookmark** or **Show more bookmarks**.
+To open the **Bookmarks** pane, select the :::image type="icon" source="media/end-user-bookmarks/power-bi-bookmark.png"::: and choose either **Add a personal bookmark** or **Show more bookmarks**.

 :::image type="content" source="media/end-user-bookmarks/power-bi-bookmark-icon.png" alt-text="A screenshot showing the bookmark menu in the action bar.":::